PyDev02/altcasino/doc/README.md

 ### OSX

-Drag Pulse-Qt to your applications folder, and then run Pulse-Qt.
+Drag ALTC-Qt to your applications folder, and then run ALTC-Qt.

 ### Need Help?

-* See the documentation at the [Pulse Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [ALTC Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
 * Join our Discord server [Discord Server](https://discord.ALTC.org)

 Building
 ---------------------
-The following are developer notes on how to build Pulse on your native platform.
+The following are developer notes on how to build ALTC on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)